pereirarodrigo/pereirarodrigo/README.md

 ## Interests

-I'm fully focused in the academic world, where I'm currently interested in (and researching about):
+I'm passionate about, and fully focused, in the academic world, where I'm currently interested in (and researching about):

 * Spiking neural networks;
 * Computational learning theory;